miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 I can see both cells in the context you provided, and I appreciate you testing my ability to properly parse the notebook format!

-### Testing Live File Updates Between JupyterLab and Cursor
+## Testing Live File Updates Between JupyterLab and Cursor

+> If you're using Notebooks in Cursor AI, chances are you have a copy of
+> JupyterLab or transitional Jupyter Notebooks running somewhere else on your
+> machine, because these VSCode-forks have to get the running kernel from
+> somewhere.
+This is an experiment how soon Claude can "see" stuff after a
+> file-save over on the JupyterLab side.

 **Me**: That's a big ol' confirmation.
 I didn't even do that typing in Cursor AI.
 I actually did that over in JupyterLab in the browser and saved it, coming